-From parking in a garage to driving other cars, discover the truth behind some common misconceptions about car insurance…
+From parking in a garage to driving other cars on your policy, there are many misconceptions and assumptions made about car insurance.

 Myth 1: Lower mileage means cheaper insurance